stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ## Instance API

-We start with an empty interface for the Vulkan API instantiated by JNA using a static factory method:
+We start with an empty interface for the Vulkan API instantiated by JNA via a static factory method:

 ```java
 interface VulkanLibrary extends Library {